List of Marvel Comics characters: P: Paradox

-Paradox is a fictional character appearing in American comic books published by Marvel Comics.

 Paradox is a magical construct created by Doctor Strange and a member of the Midnight Sons.

 Paradox in other media

-Paradox makes a non-speaking cameo appearance in the Spider-Man episode "The Cellar" as an inmate of the eponymous prison.
+Paradox makes a non-speaking appearance in the Spider-Man episode "The Cellar" as an inmate of the eponymous prison.

+Parker family

 Benjy Parker

 Benjamin Richard Parker (often called Benjy by his sister) is a character appearing in American comic books published by Marvel Comics.
 The character is from the alternate future MC2 universe, and is the younger brother of Mayday Parker / Spider-Girl, and son of Mary Jane Watson and Peter Parker / Spider-Man.

 Benjamin was born after a complicated pregnancy.
 Because of his father's artificially altered genetic code, Ben was at a high risk of being born with some kind of genetic abnormality: deformity, disability, or perhaps even mutant powers.
 Due to the risk to Mary Jane's health, her obstetrician advised her to consider abortion.
 However, remembering that she faced similar risks when pregnant with her daughter May, Mary Jane decided to proceed with the pregnancy.
 Ben was born while his sister fought Seth, and to his family's relief, was apparently a perfectly healthy, normal little boy.
 He was named Benjamin in honor of his uncle Ben Reilly and great-uncle Ben Parker, while his second name, Richard, is in honor of his grandfather Richard Parker.

-Benjamin seems to display some superhuman abilities.
-He is able to balance a block toy while simultaneously spinning his arm quickly.
-He is also seen dangling the block from his finger on a web-like string.
-May discovers Ben crawling on the ceiling of their home.
-He is once possessed by a miniature version of the Carnage symbiote.
-After his sister frees him from the symbiote by using the ultrasonic weaponry of the villain Reverb, his father notices that the baby's ears are bleeding, and realizes that Ben lost his hearing, likely because Ben's ears are far too underdeveloped to withstand the sonic waves.
-The doctors in the hospital try to determine whether Ben's hearing loss is permanent.
-May is deeply upset over this and blames herself.
-Nevertheless, Ben still seems to be his usual, happy self.
-Since discovering her baby brother crawling on the ceiling, she fears that due to his exposure to the symbiote, his abilities were somehow activated early (as hers only came about in her teens).